 (workspace, namespace, identifier, duration) tuple into a sliding-window decision.
-The normal path is local-memory first and only reaches regional state when a counter is cold or strict mode is active.
+The normal path is local-memory first and reaches regional state when a counter is cold, stale, or in strict mode.

 Single request flow